Topological schemes in spacetime for the electrodynamic Aharonov-Bohm effect: Third topological scheme

 Let us consider a last example, represented in Fig. 3, with the solenoid outside the interferometer, as in the situation considered in Ref. \cite{saldanha23}.
 But now there is a metallic wire connecting the Faraday cages, giving $N$ turns around the solenoid (with $N=2$ in this figure).
 Again, the solenoid magnetic flux varies while the quantum particle is in a superposition state inside both Faraday cages.
 Electric charge densities are induced in the Faraday cages and in the metallic wire canceling the total electric field inside them.
 So, inside the wire the electric field generated by the induced charges is given by $\mb{E}_V=-\mb{E}_A=\partial \mb{A}/\partial t$.
 The potential difference between the Faraday cages can be written as $V_a-V_b=-\int_{\mb{R}_b}^{\mb{R}_a} \mb{E}_V\cdot d\mb{r}$ in a path inside the metallic wire.
-Using this result in the first term of the right side of Eq. (\ref{AB_i}), we obtain a total AB phase difference $\pm Nq(\Phi_i-\Phi_f)/\hbar$, since the second term results in a null contribution in this configuration, and where the sign is determined by the winding direction consistent with the "half" winding of the example of Figure 2.
+Using this result in the first term of the right side of Eq. (\ref{AB_i}), we obtain a total AB phase difference $\pm Nq(\Phi_i-\Phi_f)/\hbar$, since the second term results in a null contribution in this configuration, and where the sign is determined by the direction of the wire turns, consistent with the ``half'' number of turns of the example of Figure 2.
 We have an amplification effect on this electromagnetic AB phase difference given by the number of turns $N$ of the metallic wire around the solenoid.
 In addition to illustrating a topological scheme, the amplification may be of use for the observation of the dispersionless nature of the Aharonov-Bohm effect for free electrons, which has remained elusive \cite{batelaantonomura}.
+Since 3 spatial dimensions are necessary to properly represent this scheme, with the metallic wire giving $N$ turns around the solenoid, it is not possible to construct spacetime diagrams like the ones from Figs. 1(b), 1(c) and 2(b) in this case, since it would be necessary 3 spatial plus 1 time dimensions.